 Ultimately, it means that you will be saving money over the long run.
 That’s also not to mention the fact that you’re likely going to be able to afford more life insurance coverage than you would if you wait years to get it.
 Take that with the fact that you never know what’s going to happen in life and it generally makes sense to buy life insurance sooner rather than later.

 There is also a misconception that it’s not the right time to buy life insurance if you have 10-20 pounds to lose or are working on quitting smoking, or other things like that.
 That is an understandable belief, but you shouldn’t allow that to hold you back from purchasing coverage.
-That’s because you can simply get your rates re-evaluated once you lose that weight or stop smoking.
+Many don’t know that you can buy life insurance without the exam or you can simply get your rates re-evaluated once you lose that weight or stop smoking.
 Instead, buy insurance coverage now and use the hope of lowered premiums to motivate you to reach your goal.

 Know Your Options